vrusaeva/SophiaTF/example.md

 To install, simply download sophia_tf.py from this repo.

-Below is an example code snippet for training a general model with NLL loss with the Tensorflow Sophia implementation.
+Below is an example code snippet for training a general model with NLL loss with the Tensorflow SophiaG implementation.
-Note that update_hessian_auto() is not yet tested - use the logic below it and adapt for your specific task if needed.
+Note that update_hessian_auto_g() is not yet tested - use the logic below it and adapt for your specific task if needed.

 ```python
 import tensorflow as tf